letsencrypt/boulder/README.md

 While we are supportive of other organization's deploying Boulder in a production setting we prioritize support and development work that favors Let's Encrypt's mission.
 This means we may not be able to provide timely support or accept pull-requests that deviate significantly from our first line goals.
-We will try our best to engage with folks who have done their homework and need a helping hand.
+If you've thoroughly evaluated the alternatives and Boulder is definitely the best fit we're happy to answer questions to the best of our ability.

 ## Contributing